-The teacher population of 25 teachers has grown by 525% over five years.
+The teacher population of 15 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students

 - 275 students | 0.50 Mi2 Soccer Park Drive